Sunday, February 15, 2026

 I would close the door.

-And I would cry in a way I had never cried before.
+And I would cry in a way I had never cried before — and have never cried since.

-There is something about a closet – enclosed, dark, insulated – that feels appropriate for grief.
+There is something about a closet — enclosed, dark, insulated — that feels appropriate for grief that has no words.
 No audience.
 No expectations.
-Just raw collapse.
+No one asking how you are.
+Just the dark, and the sound of your own breaking.

 We met periodically with the Bereavement Counselor.
 She began preparing us for the worst-case scenario.